jnozzi/cocoadev.com/markdown/BadSmellsInObjC.md

 If you have a bad smell pattern, ala: something that needs to be refactored.
-Add it here, like General/ObjCDesignPatterns.
+Add it here, like ObjCDesignPatterns.

 ----

-General/AntiPatterns: [Topic]
+AntiPatterns: [Topic]

 ----

-General/SwitchStatementsSmell
+SwitchStatementsSmell

-General/WhenIsntModelViewControllerAppropriate
+WhenIsntModelViewControllerAppropriate

-Some General/AntiPatterns/bad smells that have yet to be described:
+Some AntiPatterns/bad smells that have yet to be described:

-General/NonObjectiveObjectiveCee
+NonObjectiveObjectiveCee

-General/SingletonPatternSmell
+SingletonPatternSmell

 ----